 HANS HOFMANNThe Post-War Years: 1945-194623 March - 22 April 2017

 HANS HOFMANN was born in Weissenburg in Bavaria, Germany in 1880.
-He studied art in Munich and Paris, where he lived from 1904-14.
-He returned to Germany in 1914, and in 1915 he opened an art school in Munich.
-In 1930, Hofmann traveled to the United States, and from 1930-32 he taught at the University of California, Berkeley, and the Chouinard School of Art in Los Angeles.
-Because of the growing hostility toward intellectuals in Germany, Hofmann decided to remain in America.
+He studied art in Munich and Paris, where he lived from 1904 to 1914.
+The outbreak of World War I obliged him to stay in Germany after his return, and he opened his first art school in Munich in 1915.
+In 1930, Hofmann traveled to the United States, and from 1930 to 1932 he taught at the University of California, Berkeley, and at the Chouinard School of Art in Los Angeles.

-Hofmann’s work is in many permanent collections including The Museum of Modern Art, New York, New York; The Metropolitan Museum of Art, New York, New York; National Gallery of Art, Washington, D.C.; Solomon R. Guggenheim Museum, New York, New York; Whitney Museum of American Art, New York, New York; Musée de Grenoble; Grenoble, France; National Gallery of Australia, Canberra; Museum Ludwig, Cologne, Germany; Tel Aviv Museum of Art, Tel Aviv; and the Städtische Galerie im Lenbachhaus, Munich.
+Hofmann’s work is in many permanent collections including The Museum of Modern Art, New York, NY; The Metropolitan Museum of Art, New York, NY; National Gallery of Art, Washington, D.C.; Solomon R. Guggenheim Museum, New York, NY; Whitney Museum of American Art, New York, NY; Musée de Grenoble; Grenoble, France; National Gallery of Australia, Canberra, Australia; Museum Ludwig, Cologne, Germany; Tel Aviv Museum of Art, Tel Aviv, Israel; and the Städtische Galerie im Lenbachhaus, Munich, Germany.